tooploox/oya/README.md

 Sub-directory
 ```

-As you say, hooks and their corresponding scripts are defined in `Oyafile`s.
+As you say, tasks and their corresponding scripts are defined in `Oyafile`s.
 Their names must be camel-case yaml identifiers, starting with a lower-case
 letter.
-Built-in hooks start with capital letters.
+Built-in tasks start with capital letters.

 More realistic example of an `Oyafile`: